 SSO for Trello is configured through an Atlassian organization using Atlassian Access.
 Atlassian Access enables visibility and security across all Atlassian accounts and products at your company.
 It gives admins a way to manage users and enforce security policies, such as SSO and multi-factor authentication.
 This guide will walk through each step required to enforce SSO for Trello using Atlassian Access.

 You’ll need to be the admin in your Atlassian organization to complete all steps in this guide.
 SSO can be configured and enforced without Trello Enterprise.
-However, if you subscribe to Trello Enterprise, you’ll need to be an admin there to complete this guide.
+However, if you subscribe to Trello Enterprise, you’ll need to be an admin to complete this guide.

 If you’re not sure who the admin of your Atlassian organization is, check with your IT team or contact Trello Support.